This page gives information about causes of death on the Mortality Trends website.

 See 'Peptic ulcer'.

-Cause of death not known (eg, 'sudden death') or known only imprecisely (eg, because just symptoms or laboratory test results were recorded).
+Cause of death not known (eg, 'sudden death') or known very imprecisely (eg, because the recorded cause of death was only a symptom or a laboratory test result).

 WHO codes: ICD-7 780-795; ICD-8 780-796; ICD-9 780-799; ICD-10 R00-R99.